RNase D

 RNase D is one of the seven exoribonucleases identified in E. coli.
 It is a 3'-5' exoribonuclease which has been shown to be involved in the 3' processing of various stable RNA molecules.
-RNase D has homologues in many other organisms.
+RNase D has homologues in many other organisms like eubacteria and eukaryotes, and has been shown to contribute to the 3' maturation of several stable RNAs.
 When a part of another larger protein has a domain that is very similar to RNase D, this is called an RNase D domain.